apollographql/apollo-client/docs/source/apollo-server/tools.md

 ## Resolve functions
 In order to respond to queries, a schema needs to have resolve functions.
-Resolve functions cannot be included in the shorthand schema notation, so they must be added separately.
+Resolve functions cannot be included in the GraphQL schema language, so they must be added separately.

 ### addResolveFunctionsToSchema(schema, resolveFunctions)